jpanneton/jpanneton.github.io/_posts/2022-05-05-the-perfect-frequency-splitter-debunked.md

     </div>
   </div>

   For 3-band frequency splitters, it gets a little more complicated.
 We must make sure to align the phase of each band.
 To do so, we must redundantly apply the filtering from other bands.
 The additional processing behaves just like an all-pass filter.
-Note that for 3+ band designs, the implementation becomes increasingly complex (as you might have guessed).

   <div class="image-group">
     <div>